Usbac/wolff/docs/template.md

 View::render('page', $data);
 ```

-### Display
+## Print

  Then in the view you can print the variables that are in that array using the brackets tag, this way:
 ```php
 {{ $message }}
 ```

-This will print the 'message' key in the data array, keep in mind that the content will be automatically escaped for your safety.
+This will print the 'message' key in the data array.

+_Keep in mind that the content will be automatically escaped for your safety._

+### Print raw

 If you don't want your data to be escaped use the following tags: